timjogorman/RicherEventDescription/guidelines.md

 The start and end of *flight* represent the start and end of the prohibition, so, necessarily, SIMULTANEOUS.%
-\footnote{Of course, the event is ``turned off'', but the head of this multi-word expression is ``turned''.%
+\footnote{Of course, the event is "turned off", but the head of this multi-word expression is "turned".%

 - For the duration of her *surgery*, the anesthesiologist